Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 )

 ) already incorporates the QAOA execution logic.
-However, we can set the quantum backend we wish to execute on so the Classiq synthesis engine will take it into consideration when generating an optimized Quantum Circuit:
+However, you can set the quantum backend on which to execute so the Classiq synthesis engine takes it into consideration when generating an optimized quantum circuit:

 from classiq import set_execution_preferences